This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Sources of information are listed at the bottom of the article.
 We make every attempt to keep our information accurate and up-to-date.

 Please Contact Us with any questions or comments.

 There are many different types of doctors that you may see during diagnosis and treatment.
-Often, a patient will visit his or her family doctor first.
+Often a patient will visit their family doctor first.
 Your doctor will likely recommend other experts and specialists to provide appropriate diagnosis and treatment.

 Primary Care Physician

 A primary care physician is your regular family doctor.
 Typically, this is the first doctor you will visit when you have any symptoms or illness.
 This physician is often the first stop for someone whose mesothelioma has become symptomatic.

 People with pleural mesothelioma may think they are experiencing a bad cough, cold, or bronchitis.
 As a result, they will make an appointment to be tested by their primary care providers.